djnavarro/workbch/README.md

 coverage](https://codecov.io/gh/djnavarro/workbch/branch/master/graph/badge.svg)](https://codecov.io/gh/djnavarro/workbch?branch=master)
 <!-- badges: end -->

-The goal of workbch is to provide tools for project management within R.
-The design is very minimal at the moment.
-It allows the user to store and edit basic metadata associated with projects.
+The goal of workbch is to provide a “work bench” of tools for project management within R. It allows the user to store and edit basic metadata associated with projects.
 It allows you to search, filter and navigate between projects.
 Prioritisation and deadlines are supported, but financial information and time spent on a project are not tracked.

 ## Installation